paytunia/api-documentation/README.md

       "requested_btc_amount" : null,
       "valid_until" : "2013-01-10T13:00:50Z",
       "created_at" : "2013-01-10T12:45:50Z",
-      "executed" : true
+      "executed" : false
     }

 ### Execute a quote (A)

-This action applies to quotes for buying BTC.
+This action applies to quotes for buying and selling BTC.
 It will perform the exchange creating user account debit and credit operations depending on the quote requested.

+Calling this method queues the quote for execution if possible.
+The quote status can later be queried using the [view a quote](#view-a-quote-a) call.

 **Request path :** `/api/v1/quotes/{uuid}/execute`